How to Change Differential Oil on a Yamaha Grizzly

 Step 6.
 Replace the check bolt and torque it to 7 foot-pounds.
 Replace the fill plug, torque it to 17 foot-pounds and you're done!

-As mentioned before, your Grizzly's gear drive service should be done with every oil change.
+As mentioned, your Grizzly's gear drive service should be done with every oil change.
 Watch the video below to see how to do the oil change for a Yamaha Grizzly YFM700.